I have a very simple project, but very hard to put in practice...

 I sourced the connector and it's made by SMK (look here).

 I want to make an adapter board that will replace the wireless card with a PCIe 1x connector.
 Yes, a riser card.
-Ultimately, I want to make a banned server with dual ethernet and 3.5" hard disks on a rackmountable case.
+Ultimately, I want to make a cheap server with dual ethernet and 3.5" hard disks on a rackmountable case.
 I am going to use an old ethernet switch case...

 My problem: I need find out the signals and pins.